XtianHope/req-res-api/README.md

 # req-res-api

+(Req,Res), short for ‘Request Reservation’, is an api that will allow anyone to manage reservations.
+Be it restaurants, doctors offices, banks, lawyers, you name it, (ReqRes) can reserve it!
+Easily include this tool in any website to facilitate not only the managing of reservations, but also the capturing of customer information for future communication!

 Motivation
 - Our motivation is to transform the way restaurants manage their reservation process.
 We believe that by providing an easy-to-use and efficient API, we can help elevate the dining experience for both restaurant owners and their customers.